 The Role of Footwear in Corn Development

 Your choice of footwear plays a significant role in the development of corns.
 Shoes that are too tight, too loose, or don’t fit properly can cause friction and pressure on your feet.
+High heels can squeeze the front of your foot, leading to corns.
+On the other hand, loose shoes can cause your foot to slide and rub against the shoe.

 Types of Corns and How to Identify Them